 /var/lib/pgsql Or wherever is located your postgresql database.
 Can grow by several GB per day.
+Please see the database maintenance chapter for more details about this

 /var/rudder Contains most of your server information, LDAP database, etc..
 Slower growth over time.